bigyambat/TRGN510_FinalProject/README.md

 ## Milestone 1
 Due Date: Friday November 28th
 Data from each star-counts is formatted to fit MANIFEST.txt file.
-See Milestone 1 file for full details once submitted.
+See Milestone 1 section below for full details once submitted.

+1) Star-count files from each folder were manually taken out of individual folders and placed into gdc_download_20221122_055006.438971 folder.

+2) Merging_Python.py script was created.
+This script took the unstranded columns from each star-counts.tsv file and merged them to the end of the MANIFEST file.
+The MANIFEST.txt file was converted from txt to csv to accomidate this change better.

 ## Milestone 2
 Due Date: Sunday November 27th